solfang/solfang.github.io/_posts/2021-01-27-msn-review.md

 ## 3. Refining

-To generate fine-grained structures, the merged point cloud is fed into a residual network.
-The network consists of an encoder (based on PointNet) and a decoder which learns a refinement for each point which is then added point-by-point to the merged cloud.
-At this stage we have generated the final output point cloud, which represents the predicted complete shape of the object.

 <figure>
   <img src="/images/paper review/3.png" height="300">
   <figcaption>
   </figcaption>
 </figure>

+To generate fine-grained structures, the merged point cloud is fed into a residual network.
+The network consists of an encoder (based on PointNet) and a decoder which learns a refinement for each point which is then added point-by-point to the merged cloud.
+At this stage we have generated the final output point cloud, which represents the predicted complete shape of the object.

+> Coarse-to-fine pass for fine details

 ## 4. The Loss Function